|

 to Chinese shrimp sauce.
 It is served as a condiment and added to soups.

-roasted - wrapping in foil and holding over a burner flame until aromatic
+recipes say to wrap it in foil and hold over a burner flame until aromatic,

-works well.
-This product can be kept at room temperature for many months if
+This product can be kept at room temperature for many months if tightly

-tightly wrapped and kept dry.
-You'll want it tightly wrapped in any case to
+wrapped and kept dry.
+You'll want it tightly wrapped in any case to confine

-confine the distinctive odor.
-I keep mine tightly sealed in a glass jar.
+the distinctive odor.
+It's best kept in a tightly capped jar.

 Philippines